DART: A Server-side Plug-in for Resource-efficient Robust Federated Learning: Background and Related Works

-FL under common corruptions has been investigated by~\cite{li2022auto, stripelis2022performance} to address the problem of malicious clients injecting corrupted data during training to degrade model performance. \textbf{In contrast, we solve a different problem: improving robustness by generalizing to corruptions unseen at training time}.
-The method in~\cite{fang2023robust} (AugHFL) ignores client-side computational resource constraints to improve model robustness by having clients implement AugMix~\cite{hendrycks2019augmix}. \textbf{In contrast, FedERL transfers robust training entirely to the server thereby minimizing the computational burden on the clients}.
+\paragraph{Common Corruptions Robust FL.} FL under common corruptions has been investigated by~\cite{li2022auto, stripelis2022performance} to address the problem of malicious clients injecting corrupted data during training to degrade model performance. \textbf{In contrast, we solve a different problem: improving robustness by generalizing to corruptions unseen at training time.} The method in~\cite{fang2023robust} (FedAugMix) ignores client-side computational resource constraints to improve model robustness by having clients implement the popular robust training algorithm AugMix~\cite{hendrycks2019augmix}.